Which Vaccinations Should My Ferret Receive? – How Often & The Risks Of Over-vaccination

 Never give vaccines of any kind to pregnant, ill, stressed or debilitated ferrets.

 Vaccines should always be stored as indicated on their labels and given within 30 minutes of being reconstituted.
 Not following those package instructions, exposing vaccines and syringes to chemical disinfectants, prolonged exposure to bright sunlight, heat or exposure to wild distemper virus before the shot has had time to work are the most common causes of vaccine failure.
-I cannot tell you how quickly sunshine inactivates the Purevax® pox/distemper or the Novibac® DPv attenuated virus distemper vaccines.
+I cannot tell you how quickly sunshine inactivates the Purevax® pox/distemper or the Nobivac® DPv attenuated virus distemper vaccines.
 Once inactivated, these vaccine are unlikely to work because the viruses in them must multiply in the ferret’s body to generate sufficient antigen mass to trigger its immune system.
 But a close relative, the measles virus, is dead in less than two hours in bright sunshine.

 Many veterinarians (and physicians) believe that it is unlikely that the virus particles in vaccines are the actual cause of anaphylactic vaccine reactions.
 To produce vaccines, the weakened virus must be grown in tissue culture with various additives.
-They are often sold containing stabilizers, syringabilty agents and antibiotics as well.
+They are often sold containing stabilizers, syringability agents and antibiotics as well.
 Since that information is proprietary, we rarely know what ingredients other than virus are in the vaccine.
-Suspicions fall on those additional ingredients as the probable cause of vaccine reactions when they occur. (ref)
+Suspicions fall on those additional ingredients as the probable cause of vaccine reactions when they occur. (see here)

 Reactions that occur in the veterinarian’s office or shortly thereafter are called acute reactions or anaphylactic reactions.
 They range from facial puffiness, hives, itching, trembling, salivation, vomiting and diarrhea to more serious bluish gums (cyanosis), panting, weakness, life-threatening shock and collapse.

 These reactions usually begin within a few minutes of the shot.
 The ferrets are usually still on my exam table when I notice that something is wrong.
-But they can take longer to occur – some say up to 8 hours before being noticed – although I have not observed that. (ref1, ref2
+But they can take longer to occur – some say up to 8 hours before being noticed – although I have not observed that.

 Tenderness at the site of vaccination and less activity after returning home are common.
 They are normal events.

-These reactions almost never occur during the administration of the initial series of vaccinations to your recently purchased ferret.
-They are much more likely to occur when later booster shots are given and they tend to increase in severity with every succeeding vaccination. (ref) One publication suggested that the frequency of reactions to distemper shots in ferrets is about 5.9%.
+These reactions rarely occur during the administration of the initial series of vaccinations to your recently purchased ferret.
+They are much more likely to occur when later booster shots are given, and they tend to increase in severity with every succeeding vaccination.
+One publication suggested that the frequency of reactions to distemper shots in ferrets is about 5.9%.
 But they noted that older ferrets, those likely to have had many distemper shots, had considerably more vaccine reactions than younger ones.
 So I believe that if they had presented the percentages separately, the incidence of reactions in older ferrets would be higher than 5.9%.
 How much higher I cannot tell you.

 I never give two different vaccinations to a ferret at the same time.
 I like to wait about 2 weeks after the last of the ferrets 2-shot initial or later single booster distemper vaccination before I give its rabies shot.
 I know that every additional visit to big chain veterinary hospitals is accompanied by a sales pitch.
 But not giving multiple vaccinations during a single visit is important enough to suffer through them multiple times.
 Be patient, be nice, smile and say you will consider the products or procedures when you get home.